![]() |

 A couple of examples on how to request different disks or partitions are listed below.

-• Request a partition with the given UUID
+Request entire disk with the given serial number